 Objections to vaccination must be validated [op-ed, 2/2/11]

 NJ Voices Blog Includes several articles with more added each week.

 Hospitals' infection control plan won't wash. [op-ed, 8/30/07]

 Better to put our money on preventing disease, [op-ed, 8/18/07]

 Potentially the unhealthiest cut of all, [op-ed, 11/14/06]

 Jersey looks like a pipsqueek on public health, [op-ed, 3/16/07]

 Public Health Leadership Initiative for Emergency Response: A case-based leadership training program.
 APHA, Boston, MA.
 November 7, 2006

 Dr. Drew Harris is an author, presenter, educator, consultant and advocate on public health, health care and research issues.
-He is currently the Program Director for Health Policy at the Jefferson School of Population Health at Jefferson University in Philadelphia, PA.
+He is currently the Program Director for Population Health & Health Policy at the Jefferson College of Population Health at Jefferson University in Philadelphia, PA.